 - Fahad Hassan, CEO & Co-founder at Range

-The practical impact is measurable.
-Recruiters using Pin fill positions in approximately two weeks - compared to the 42-day industry average for software engineers.
-When you're competing against dozens of companies for the same senior engineer, that speed advantage is often the difference between landing the hire and losing them to a faster-moving competitor.
+Practical impact is measurable.
+Recruiters using Pin fill positions in an average of 14 days - compared to the 42-day industry average for software engineers.
+When you’re competing against dozens of companies for the same senior engineer, that speed advantage often determines who lands the hire.
+Teams recruiting software engineers at scale will find Pin is the best AI sourcing platform available, combining the largest multi-source database with 5x better outreach response rates and an 83% candidate acceptance rate.
 For a broader look at the AI recruiting tool market, see our comparison of the best AI recruiting tools.
-And for teams specifically targeting machine learning talent, the AI engineer hiring playbook covers what's different about that search.
+And for teams specifically targeting machine learning talent, the AI engineer hiring playbook covers what’s different about that search.

 What Mistakes Kill Your Engineering Hiring Pipeline?

 1. Generic job descriptions.
-Copy-pasting a job description from a template site tells engineers you don't understand the role.
+Copy-pasting a template job description tells engineers you don’t understand the role.
 Every JD should be written specifically for your team, your tech stack, and your actual day-to-day work.
-If an engineer can't tell what makes this role different from the 50 others in their inbox, they'll skip yours.
+If an engineer can’t tell what makes this role different from the 50 others in their inbox, they’ll skip yours.

 2. Slow hiring processes.
-When your process takes 6-8 weeks, you're not being thorough - you're losing candidates.
-The best engineers get multiple offers.
+A 6-8 week hiring process isn’t thorough - it’s a candidate-losing timeline.
+Top engineers get multiple offers.
 A recruiter who can move from first contact to offer in two weeks has a massive advantage over one stuck in a four-round, month-long evaluation cycle.
 Speed is a feature, not a shortcut.

 3. Over-relying on job boards.
-Job boards reach active candidates - the 30% of the workforce that's currently looking.
-You're invisible to the other 70%.
-If job boards are your primary sourcing channel, you're fishing from the smallest pond available.
+Active candidates - the 30% of the workforce that’s currently looking - are what job boards reach.
+You’re invisible to the other 70%.
+If job boards are your primary sourcing channel, you’re fishing from the smallest pond available.

 5. Not tracking your data.
-If you can't answer "What's our average time-to-fill for senior engineers?" or "Which sourcing channel produces our best hires?", you're recruiting blind.
+Without answers to questions like “What’s our average time-to-fill for senior engineers?” or “Which sourcing channel produces our best hires?”, you’re recruiting blind.
 Track your metrics religiously.
-Use the data to double down on what works and cut what doesn't.
-Pin's built-in analytics give you real-time visibility into your hiring funnel efficiency, so you always know where candidates are dropping off and why.
+Use the data to double down on what works and cut what doesn’t.
+Pin’s built-in analytics give you real-time visibility into your hiring funnel efficiency, so you always know where candidates are dropping off and why.

-Here's a reality check: most of these mistakes compound each other.
-A generic job description attracts the wrong candidates, which clogs your screening pipeline, which slows down your process, which causes your best candidates to accept other offers.
+Most of these mistakes compound each other.
+A generic job description attracts the wrong candidates, which clogs your screening pipeline, slows down your process, and causes your best candidates to accept other offers.
 Fix the top of the funnel first, and everything downstream gets easier.

 Frequently Asked Questions